• Skip to primary navigation

 Instructions

-• Remove the veins and seeds from all of the dried chiles except the morita and place in a heat proof bowl with the snow mushrooms.
+• Place the chiles in a heat proof bowl with the snow mushrooms.
 Pour boiling water over them and let the chiles soak for 10 minutes and the mushrooms for 30 minutes.

 • Heat a heavy-bottomed skillet or comal to medium-high heat and place the tomatoes, half an onion and two garlic cloves on it.
 Let them char on all sides.
 Be careful with the garlic, because it burns fast.
 Remove from the pan and set aside.
 You can also do this by placing the vegetables under the oven broiler set to high.